 The USDA Natural Resources and Conservation Service has information covering many aspects of agritainment including marketing and liability issues, which are a major concern when considering this form of enterprise.
 You can also find information in the national Ag Risk Library titled Direct Farm Marketing and Tourism Handbook which you should view when conducting your research.

-The USDA Economic Research Service conducted research into agritainment in 2007 and that report can be found here.
+The USDA Economic Research Service conducted research into agritainment in 2007 and that report can be found on their website.
 The report outlines the characteristics of both the farms and the farmers who engage in agritainment.
 Many producers prefer not to deal directly with the public however, agritainment farmers very much enjoy the public interaction.
 The USDA National Agriculture Library also has a repository of information covering agritainment.